ZKNoxHQ/ZKeeper/README.md

 The sudo account is protected by FALCON signatures, why standard commands are signed by ecdsa.
-At the entrance of Zkeeper, an analyzer estimates the level (sudo, standard) of the transaction.
+At the entrance of Zkipper, an analyzer estimates the level (sudo, standard) of the transaction.
 Then it is forwarded to be signed by the right role.

 ### What is serious and what is mocked ?